Newspaper review: Papers debate impact of eurozone crisis

 It says this will concern ministers who claim their finance package is designed to favour the least well-off.

-The magazine will look at teaching standards and research departments.'Off his rocket'
+The magazine will look at teaching standards and research departments.

 The papers take some innocent pleasure in the latest tribulations of Manchester City player Mario Balotelli.